kirubeldess/femcare-backend/README.md

 ## Running the Application

-You can run the application in two ways:
+You can run the application in three ways:

 1. **Using Python directly**:
    ```